 Buttery Barbecued Chicken

-This is a recipe I’ve been meaning to post for several months now and really wanted to get it out to you before summer is over.
-But, you know, this buttery barbecued chicken would work any time of the year.
 It doesn’t require outdoor cooking and the ingredients are available any time.
 I especially like it because it doesn’t require a whole lot of watching.
 Just prepare your sauce, get your chicken ready, and let your oven do the work.

-Making sauce for Buttery Barbecued Chicken
+How to Make Buttery Barbecued Chicken

 You start this recipe by preparing the sauce.
 Combine shallots, green onions, thyme, and water in a small saucepan and cook over low heat for a few minutes until the shallots and onions are tender.
-Then add the mustard, vinegar, ketchup, and lemon juice.
-Continue cooking a few more minutes, then let the mixture sit for a while to develop its flavors.

-Add butter to sauce
+Add butter to sauce.

-After a while, bring the sauce back to a low temperature and stir in cold butter, Tabasco, salt, and pepper.
 Yum.
 This makes a tangy, buttery, rich sauce that is very much like barbecue sauce but not quite.
 Very, very good!

-Dry the chicken, put in a foil-liked baking pan (makes cleaning up later much easier!), and sprinkle it all over with salt and pepper.
+Dry the chicken, put it in a foil-liked baking pan (makes cleaning up later much easier!), and sprinkle it all over with salt and pepper.
 Brush half the melted butter all over the chicken.
 Cook for 30 minutes, basting frequently.

-After 30 minutes, remove the pan from the oven and brush on the barbecue sauce.
-Cover it really generously with the sauce.
 Return the pan to the oven and continue cooking until the chicken reaches 165 degrees when tested with a meat thermometer.
 During the last 10 minutes or so of cooking, arrange some lemon slices over the chicken.
 Be sure to baste the lemon slices when basting the chicken.

 Remove the chicken from the oven and let it rest for a few minutes.
 Sprinkle with fresh thyme sprigs before serving.